kkroening/ffmpeg-python/README.md

 This dilemma is intrinsic to ffmpeg, and ffmpeg-python tries to stay out of the way while users may refer to the official ffmpeg documentation as to why certain filters drop audio.

 As usual, take a look at the [examples](https://github.com/kkroening/ffmpeg-python/tree/master/examples#audiovideo-pipeline) (*Audio/video pipeline* in particular).

+**How do I do XYZ?**

+Take a look at each of the links in the [Additional Resources](https://kkroening.github.io/ffmpeg-python/) section at the end of this README.
+If you look everywhere and can't find what you're looking for and have a question that may be relevant to other users, you may open an issue asking how to do it, while providing a thorough explanation of what you're trying to do and what you've tried so far.

+Issues not directly related to `ffmpeg-python` or issues asking others to write your code for you or how to do the work of solving a complex signal processing problem for you that's not relevant to other users will be closed.

+That said, we hope to continue improving our documentation and provide a community of support for people using `ffmpeg-python` to do cool and exciting things.

 ## Contributing